Welcome to Maria Lyngaas Torgersen's project group: Nanomaterials and autophagy

 Nanotechnology is expanding rapidly and has a range of applications in medicine, electronics, energy production, and consumer products.
 In nanomedicine, materials in the nanoscale range show great potential in the development of biosensors, nanoscale therapeutics, drug delivery systems, and imaging technologies.
-A nanomaterial is defined as a material containing structures with one or more external dimensions between 1-100 nanometres.
+A nanomaterial is a material containing structures with one or more external dimensions below 100-200 nm.
 Many normally ‘inert’ materials become substantially more reactive when downsized to the nanoscale range.
 This can be beneficial in nanomedicine, but unfortunately may also give rise to nanotoxicity.
 It is therefore imperative to gather in-depth knowledge of the consequences of interactions between nanomaterials and biological systems.
 This is important both for optimal exploitation of nanomaterials in biomedicine, and for development of safe and sustainable nanotechnology.

 The vast majority of nanomaterials are unable to cross the cellular plasma membrane directly, but depending on their physicochemical properties, they can interact directly with the outer cell surface or be internalization by endocytosis.
 For example long, fibrous nanomaterials are less likely to be internalized by cells, but have the potential to affect cells by binding to the cell surface.
 More globular materials, referred to as nanoparticles, are internalized by endocytosis and can potentially interact with the luminal side of the endolysosomal system during vesicular transport and degradation (see Figure 1).
 The lysosome constitutes an important signaling hub, integrating information on environmental cues, cellular energy levels, and activation of stress response pathways to maintain cellular homeostasis and growth under varying conditions.
 Thus, accumulation of nanomaterials in the endolysosomal system might have widespread consequences.